 1. No Food Police, Please

 Be realistic now: you hated your parent’s food policing, and odds are your mini edition will, too.
 Instead of forcing your child to stay at the table until they’ve eaten all the green goodness from the plate, try amiably prompting your bundle of joy to try different veggies during the meal, and provide a variety to tempt their inner epicure’s curiosity.
-Also, stock the pantry with organic fruit and homemade munchies instead of commercial candies rich in sugar and artificial ingredients: that way, your child will always have access to yummy and healthy bites whenever they feel like snacking.
+Also, stock the pantry with fruit and homemade nutritious snacks instead of candy and “junk” food: that way, your child will always have access to yummy and healthy snacks whenever they feel like snacking.

 2. No Nagging, Just Praise